 With a new job and a long commute, I decided to get the audiobook version, but had to do a double take on the listening time.
 Thirty six hours!?
 Even if I listened every day for an hour and a half, I wouldn’t finish in time for the musical.

 So I started listening at 1.5x speed, then eventually 1.75x speed.
 (Incidentally, discovering this trick to tear through books was transformative; I’ve already finished 18 audiobooks in 2017.)
 My wife agreed to join.
 We finished all 800 daunting audio pages a day before our bus ride to New York.

 Alexander Hamilton by Ron Chernow is one of the best books I’ve ever read (or heard?).
 It’s exemplary nonfiction that reads like the most compelling and intricate fiction.
 Hamilton’s stunning rise and tremendous influence on early America is as patriotic and democratic a story as you’ll find.
 Chernow’s vivid details and narrative style are usually compelling; occasionally emotional.
 I choked up during his recountment of Hamilton’s final, post-duel hours and the effect they had on Eliza and all of New York.

 The book gave me thorough context for the Hamilton musical, which I was more excited than ever to see and hear.
-How would they portray his relationship with Hamilton?
+How would they portray his relationship with Angelica?
 How about his affair with Maria Reynolds, and his fallout from public grace?
 What could they musically capture about his obsession with mercantile policy and craft, his obsession with writing?
 Would Hercules Mulligan be included as a character?